NERVOUS SYSTEM DISEASE

 Ah, it is the fault of our science that it wants to explain all, and if it explain not, then it says there is nothing to explain.

--- Dr. Van Helsing, Dracula (Bram Stoker)
+-- Dr. Abraham Van Helsing (pathologist), Dracula (Bram Stoker)

 I'd rather have a free bottle in front of me than a prefrontal lobotomy.